-I was so fascinated with quinoa that I even used it in my recipe just a few months earlier when I competed as a national finalist at the National Beef Cook-Off in Sonoma, California.
-My dish was “Pomegranate Steak with Quinoa” and I distinctly recall the interviewers at the cook-off asking me more questions about the quinoa than the beef because they had never heard of it.
+I was so fascinated with quinoa that I even used it in my recipe just a few months earlier when I competed at the National Beef Cook-Off in Sonoma, California.
+My dish was “Pomegranate Steak with Quinoa.”
+I distinctly recall the interviewers at the cook-off asking me more questions about the quinoa than the beef because they had never heard of it.
 Quinoa has certainly come a long way since then!

 As a doctor and a chef, quinoa is one of my favorite ingredients to work because it not only has a stellar nutritional profile, it also has amazing culinary versatility.
 You can use quinoa in a wide variety of dishes, both savory and sweet.
 I’ve posted recipes on my site for Strawberry Almond Breakfast Quinoa, Black Bean and Quinoa Veggie Burgers, Quinoa Salad with Spinach, Strawberries and Goat Cheese, and even Spiced Apple Skyr Quinoa Cookies!

 Now that we’re well into the New Year, many of us have healthy eating on our minds.
 Quinoa is the perfect ingredient to incorporate into your diet if you’re looking to make smarter food choices and lead a healthier lifestyle.
 Quinoa is a real superfood for many reasons.
 It’s a whole grain, which means that it’s packed with fiber and essential vitamins and minerals like iron.
 It also has a good amount of antioxidants and ALA (alpha-linolenic acid), a heart-healthy omega-3 fatty acid.
 Quinoa is also gluten-free and easy to digest.
 Plus, it’s one of the few vegetarian foods that’s a complete protein.
 That means it contains all of the essential amino acids.
 This makes quinoa an excellent option for anyone following a plant-based diet.

-And for those of us who always feel rushed to get a nutritious meal on the table in the evening, the good news is that quinoa is also really easy to prepare.
+Do you ever feel rushed to get a nutritious meal on the table in the evening?
+The good news is that quinoa is also really easy to prepare.
 It only takes 15 minutes to cook!
 You can even cook it in a rice cooker if you have one.
 One of my tips is that I like to cook my quinoa in chicken or vegetable stock because it infuses it with great flavor.